domagojk/js-event-sourcing-example-app/Readme.md

 Domain model will then create an event that user has requested sending an email.
 That event will be picked up by an appropriate event handler that will attempt to send an email.
 That attempt can be a success of a failure and the event handler must report to the domain model by calling an appropriate command (for example, "confirm email sent" command, or some other command in case of failure to send the email).
 Event handler must not create events on its own outside of domain model.
 Only domain model can be responsible for creating events, because all business logic is defined there (domain model can reject "confirm email sent" command if it is not in state of "pending email send" for example).

-Now, lets define a simple command to create an shopping order and an command handler for it.
+Now, lets define a simple command to create an shopping order and a command handler for it.

 ```javascript
 function CreateOrder (uuid, customerId) {